jonasm2-cs/Active-Directory-Project/README.md

 ### Prequisites
 1. [Azure](https://azure.microsoft.com/en-ca/pricing/purchase-options/azure-account) account - If you are a student go [here](https://azure.microsoft.com/en-us/free/students). <strong>Note: This can be done on-prem but there will be more steps involved</strong>
+2. [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) - This tool provides us with a Graphical User Interface (GUI) to connect via SSH to our Splunk Ubuntu Server - *This is optional you can use powershell to connect to it aswell!*

 ### Step 1: Creating our Virtual Machines on Azure